rap-lab-org/public_BOTSPTW_LAP/README.md

 ### Convert the dataset

+- TL;DR:
+    ```bash
+    ./convData.sh
+    ```
+The script above will read `TSPTW` instances from `data/` and generate `TSPTW-VP` instances in `mo-data/`.

-In our problem, we also define some `key nodes` with the total waiting time should also be minimized.
+Specifically, in our problem, we also define some `key nodes` with the total waiting time should also be minimized.
 You can generate the dataset by running the following command:

 ```bash
 python3 ./python/convertTestData.py <input_file> <output_file> <load>